Supporting Your Children With Separation and Divorce: Tips for Parents

 - Celebrate holidays and birthdays with your child as often as possible.

-- Reassure your children by telling them that friends and new romantic partners will never replace a parent’s love for their children, nor will 2) the partner replace the other parent.
+- Do reassure your children by telling them that friends and new romantic partners will 1) never replace a parent’s love for their children, nor will 2) the partner replace the other parent.

-- Make sure that dating does not take away from the time and relationship that you have with your children -- remember, that your children come first.
+- Do make sure that dating does not take away from the time and relationship that you have with your children -- remember, that your children come first.

 - Don’t introduce your new partner to your children until the relationship looks like a serious, longer-term relationship.
 It is very stressful for children and youth to be exposed to several, different romantic partners.

 Books for parents

 - Mom’s House, Dad’s House: Making Two Homes for Your Child, by Isolina Ricci

 - The Coparenting Toolkit, Isolina Ricci

 - What happens next?
 Information for Kids about Separation and Divorce, by the Department of Justice Canada, available at: http://canada.justice.gc.ca/eng/pi/fcy-fea/lib-bib/pub/book-livre/title-titre.html